Embroidery for Beginners - Stitching Made Simple

 The straight stitch is a fundamental embroidery stitch that every beginner should learn.
 It is a versatile stitch that can be used to create various shapes and designs.
 Just like drawing a line with a pencil, the straight stitch allows you to make continuous lines or individual dots.

 The beauty of the straight stitch lies in its simplicity and adjustability.
 You can easily change the length of your stitches to suit your needs.
 Shorter stitches create a dense line, while longer stitches allow for quick coverage of larger areas.
-This makes the straight stitch perfect for creating both intricate details and bold outlines.
+This makes the straight stitch perfect for creating both complex details and bold outlines.

 7. Detached Chain Stitch